 Introduction to IR.
 Interventional radiology is a fantastic career that combines clinical medicine, imaging/technology and procedural skills for a huge range of patients and medical conditions.
 Find out more about exactly what the specialty involves and whether it is right for you by looking through the introduction to IR and career pathway pages.

 Elective/SSC Placements.
 Electives are a fantastic way to obtain experience in IR.
 Many students find that their IR placements are highly valuable experiences with a lots of practical, hands-on exposure.
 We are collating list of the elective opportunities available across the world, as well as previous elective experiences by medical students.

 IR Juniors Events.
 IR Juniors runs a number of educational events in IR, both on a national level but also in collaboration with UK radiology societies.
 These include applications and careers sessions, national teaching and journal clubs.
 Find out more here.

-National & International IR Conferences.
-There are also many IR conferences run by national and international societies.
-Some conferences, particularly CIRSE (the European conference) have a well established medical student programme and offer funding to attend the event.
-These events are also good places to submit posters to present.
+National and International IR Conferences.
+There are many IR conferences that are run by national and international societies.
+Some of these conferences, particularly CIRSE (the European conference), have a well established medical student programme and offer funding to attend the event.
+These events are also good places to submit a poster presentation.

 Take part in interventional radiology research

 Find a research mentor.
 Many IR departments across the country will be looking for medical students to join research projects.
 We are developing a research map of academically-interested IR consultants who are keen to mentor medical students on research.

 Collaborative Research.
 The UNITE collaborative is a joint research collaborative run by IRJ and BSIRT who run multi-centre audit projects.
 We actively encourage medical students to be local collaborators for these projects.
 Taking part is a great way to get involved in multi-centre projects, as well as work towards publications/presentations for your CV.